Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/data/items.md

 ## Instantiating items from prefabs, RecipeConfig's

 In the previous examples we saw that its possible to easily clone existing items and customise our recipe's required for the items, however these examples are rather verbose, and requires a fair amount of setup.
-In order to better facilitate configurations such as these, we have introduced `*Config` abstractions such as the [RecipeConfig](JotunnLib.Config.RecipeConfig) and [PieceRequirementConfig](JotunnLib.Config.PieceRequirementConfig), which expose common properties such as the itemdrop, craftingstation, and resources.
+In order to better facilitate configurations such as these, we have introduced `*Config` abstractions such as the [RecipeConfig](xref:JotunnLib.Config.RecipeConfig) and [PieceRequirementConfig](xref:JotunnLib.Config.PieceRequirementConfig), which exposes common properties such as the ItemDrop, CraftingStation, and Resources.

 Similarly in this example instead of cloning our prefabs, we are just going to import a custom prefab directly from an asset bundle, which is exceedingly convenient using J�tunn's asset loading helpers: